sanjana2505006/sanjana2505006/README.md

 - 🌱 Currently mastering **advanced web development** & diving into **cloud computing** like Tony into the multiverse
 - 👯 Actively looking to **collaborate on open-source projects** (assemble, devs!)
-- 💬 Talk to me about **React, Python, web dev magic**, or just say hi with a GIF 👾
+- 💬 Talk to me about **React, Python, web dev magic, binge-worthy series, can’t-put-down novels**, or just say hi with a GIF 👾

 ---